-The annual meeting of the Lodge Representatives will be held at Stirling Road on 12th November 2011 and will again coincide with the Service of Remembrance which everyone can attend.
+The annual meeting of the Lodge Representatives will be held at Stirling Road on 9th November 2013 and will again coincide with the Service of Remembrance which everyone can attend.
 The invitation letter to the Lodge Reps is available here.
 RA Reps letter September 2013 Web

-Last year a different approach was taken to try and maximise the opportunity for direct feedback from the Representatives, and after a brief welcome by the ME Grand Superintendent the 50 attendees were allocated into a smaller “workshop” group, hosted by a senior member of the Province.
+Over recent years a different approach has been taken to try and maximise the opportunity for direct feedback from the Representatives, and after a brief welcome by the ME Grand Superintendent the 50 attendees were allocated into a smaller “workshop” group, hosted by a senior member of the Province.
 This provided a much greater opportunity for everyone to contribute their views on the matters being considered and that they wished to discuss.
 The intention will be to repeat this formulae and encourage feedback from the Lodge Representatives.

 The discussions can be wide ranging and will enable the views of the Lodge Representatives to be listened to on their role, the level of support required from Provincial Grand Chapter etc. It will also give the opportunity to share ideas and initiatives which may have been successful in promoting the Royal Arch and recruiting members.